-How do I open my personal meeting room and start seeing patients?12 How do I admit patients from the virtual waiting room?12 Can I send messages to patients to let them know that appointments are running late?
-13 How do I share my screen during a webinar or meeting?
-How do I use ZOOM Webinars or Meetings to conduct Group Medical Visits or Team Meetings?13 How do I print the chat for my records?13 How can I transfer files securely to patients?
-13 How should I transition from one appointment to another when the visit has ended?13 How do I remove patients from my meeting?
-13 Will the patients in the waiting room automatically come back into the room if I accidentally end the meeting and then restart it?14
+How do I open my personal meeting room and start seeing patients?12 SUPPORTING PATIENTS WITH USING ZOOM FOR VIRTUAL VISITS14 How do I admit patients from the virtual waiting room?
+Do patients need a ZOOM for Healthcare account to join the Virtual Health Visit?
+14 Can I send messages to patients to let them know that appointments are running late?13 Does the patient need to install the ZOOM application in order to join a virtual visit?
+14 How do I share my screen during a webinar or meeting?13 Can patients share pictures or documents with you in ZOOM?14 How do I use ZOOM Webinars or Meetings to conduct Group Medical Visits or Team Is the privacy and security compromised if the patients are using a personal account?
+14 Meetings?13 How do I print the chat for my records?13 How do I support patients in preparing to use ZOOM for virtual care visits?14 How can I transfer files securely to patients?
+13 ZOOM TROUBLESHOOTING & SUPPORT 15 How should I transition from one appointment to another when the visit has ended?13 Where can I get help with integrating Virtual Health in the clinical workflow?
+15 How do I remove patients from my meeting?
+13 Where can I get help with account requests and activation?
+Will the patients in the waiting room automatically come back into the room if I Where can I get help with technical inquiries? accidentally end the meeting and then restart 15 it?14